Federal Direct Loans

 Approved loan amounts will be viewable in the financial aid student portal on the FAO website under My Financial Aid Online once the loan has been processed.
 Processing your loan takes several weeks.

-Your loan funds are disbursed once each semester (Fall and Spring), generally 30 days into the term.
-These disbursements may not be on the exact same dates as the Federal Pell Grant disbursements.
+Your loan funds are disbursed twice each semester (Fall and Spring), generally 30 days into the term and at the time of the 2nd Pell Grant disbursement.

 Please make sure that the Financial Aid Office has your correct address.
 The IVC Cash Card is mailed to the address that you have provided on your FAFSA application.
 If this address is not correct, you must complete a Change of Address form in the Financial Aid Office.
 Please note that you MUST have a photo I.D. to make an inquiry in the Financial Aid Office.

 Annual Loan Amounts